woosal1337/blog/web-app/source/_posts/print.md

 TypeError: sep must be None or a string, not int
 ```

-- as the error clearly explains, you must use either `None` for the default, or
+- As the error clearly explains, you must use either `None` for the default, or
 any `string` value for a custom `sep` argument.

 ```python